judka-uriel/uriel-book/uriel_en.md

-Therefore, in the present time, moral leadership and the title of light unto the nations of the world has passed to the Ukrainians under the leadership of President Zelensky, who demonstrate to the peoples of the world by their example how one must fight for freedom and democracy — the values of civilization that bring people closer to G‑d.
+Therefore, in the present time, moral leadership and the title of light unto the nations of the world has passed to the Ukrainians under the leadership of President Zelenskyy, who demonstrate to the peoples of the world by their example how one must fight for freedom and democracy — the values of civilization that bring people closer to G‑d.
 And for Israel, the priority task remains fostering tolerance among all nations.